 As older laptop models don’t have the right machinery in them, so they overheat frequently.
 Then there’s the case where users of older laptop models can use a cooling pad to prevent their computers from overheating as they wait for their laptops to replace.`

 Finally, if you choose to use your laptop in bed or when relaxing on the sofa without having to put the radiator-hot laptop on your lap, a cooling pad can come in handy.
 Even if it isn’t practical for the laptop, it will be more convenient for you.

 Some cooling pads also have extendable legs, enabling you to lie comfortably in bed when working on your laptop without feeling the sun.

 Are our cooling pads noisy?

 They differ.
-However, the exact noise level typically defines in the cooling pads product description.
+However, the exact noise level is typically defined in the cooling pads product description.
 Still, most manufacturers understand that the purpose of the pad is to minimize the noise produced by the noisy fan on your laptop, so it doesn’t make sense to build a new system designed to cool a laptop that makes even more noise!
-In a nutshell, they aren’t ordinarily loud but consult the manufacturer’s summary.
+In a nutshell, they aren’t ordinarily loud but, consult the manufacturer’s summary.